-Day on the Slopes of Asahikawa
+A Day on the Slopes of Asahikawa

-I went straight for the locker room and ducked into a changing room to put on my rented winter gear from the Asahikawa Station’s Tourist Information Center.
+I went straight for the locker room and ducked into a changing area to put on my rented winter gear from the Asahikawa Station’s Tourist Information Center.
 While I grew up skiing, I don’t own my own equipment and needed to rent skis, boots and a helmet from the ski shop on site.

 The staff was friendly and efficient.
 In less than ten minutes they’d stocked me up with all the necessities and directed me towards the ticket counter where I bought my ski pass.
 A one-day lift ticket costs 3,100 yen.
-With my pass in hand, I grabbed a nikuman (meat bun) from a vendor for a quick injection of calories and energy then hit the slopes.
+With my pass in hand, I grabbed a nikuman (meat bun) from a vendor for a quick injection of calories and energy, then hit the slopes.

-From the first run I was happy to find the snow lived up to the Hokkaido’s reputation.
+From the first run I was happy to find the snow lived up to Hokkaido’s reputation.
 Rather than digging into icy slates, you’re able to glide through the airy buildup of powder.
-A few runs in, after feeling out my rental skis and warming up my leg muscles, I made my way to the Gondola station.
+A few runs in, after feeling out my rental skis and warming up my leg muscles, I made my way to the gondola station.

 Fresh Powder at the Kamui Summit